Rhinology, Skull Base and Head & Neck Oncology Fellowship

 1. To gain advanced training and expertise in the diagnosis and management of:

-2. To learn and carry out advanced endoscopic and open sinus surgeries.
+2. To learn and conduct advanced endoscopic and open sinus surgeries.

-3. To gain experience in endoscopic and open skull base resections.
+3. To gain experience in endoscopic and open anterior skull base resections.

-4. To gain expertise in endocrine, salivary and mucosal surgery of the head and neck.
+4. To gain experience in endocrine, salivary and mucosal surgery of the head and neck using open and endoscopic / robotic techniques.

-6. To be actively involved in the teaching and academic development of University of Toronto otolaryngology-head & neck surgery residents.
+7. To be actively involved in the teaching and academic development of medical students and residents rotating through Sinai Health.

 Principal Locations